 The firmware will also support a USB hub via this interface so it is possible to have multiple keyboards or a keyboard plus a mouse plus a gamepad, etc. A maximum of 4 devices may be connected via a hub.
 These are reference by a channel index number (1 to 4).
 Use MM.INFO(USB n) to return the device code for any device connected to channel n.
 By default a keyboard will be allocated to channel 1.
 A mouse will be allocated to channel 2.
-A first gamepad will be allocated to channel 3 and a second gamepad to channel 4.
+The first gamepad will be allocated to channel 3 and a second gamepad to channel 4.

 If you use a USB hub it is better to use an unpowered hub (ie, one that is powered by the Raspberry Pi Pico).
-This is because the USB protocol stack cannot reset the hub and cycling the power on the Pico will reset the hub.
+This is because the USB protocol stack cannot reset the hub and it may be confused if the power on the Pico is cycled without doing the same for the hub.
 The hub can also be confused if devices are swapped while the hub is powered.
 If this happens you should cycle the power on the Pico followed by the hub then add the USB devices one by one.